Richa-12y/Edwisely/README.md

 - Quote Generator API

 ### How to Use
-- Navigate to the home page to see the available courses.
+- Click on to courses button inside navbar to view all avialable courses.
 - Click on a course to start reading it.
 - Once you have finished reading, click on the "Skill Test" button to evaluate your knowledge.
 - The individual marks for each test and overall progress can be viewed on the dashboard.